Komuna e Parisit,Tirana, Albania

 To enable students

-in operating systems research.
-This course aims to provide advanced theoretical
+developments in operating systems research.
+This course aims to provide

-topics of operating system architectures with a focus on the implementation and
+advanced theoretical topics of operating system architectures with a focus on

-management of memory, storage, processes, file systems, protection and
+the implementation and management of memory, storage, processes, file systems,

-security.
-It will also provide a solid foundation for IT professionals/
+protection and security.
+It will also provide a solid foundation for IT

-academics interested in the theory and practice of administration of complex
+professionals/ academics interested in the theory and practice of

 Learning Outcomes: